Home Improvement Loans - What You Need to Know

 If you have a secured loan and consistently miss payments, the assets used to secure your loan, such as your home, can be repossessed and sold to repay your debt and associated costs and interest.
 Of course, the situation depends on the type of loan you have taken out and the loan agreement with your lender.

 Renovate Dot UK Limited is a company registered in England and Wales with company number 15890785 at 15-17 Jockeys Field, London, WC1R 4BW.
+The company is also registered with the Information Commissioner’s Office under registration number ZB822152.

 Website disclaimer